ten-protocol/ten-test/admin/README.md

 perform this the private key of the pre-funded account must be known to the test framework and is configured in the `default.properties` file.
 The pre-funded account is also the holder of HOC and POC tokens on layer 1, as it is used to deploy these contracts.
 It is therefore additionally used to transfer tokens from the ERC20 contracts to the distribution account.
-This then allows later transfer of the tokens to the bridge address so that they are available in layer 2.
+This then allows transfer of the tokens to the bridge address so that they are available in layer 2.
 To run use;

 ```bash
 # to run on Obscuro testnet